EmmaRubiH/thespace/README.md

 ## Credits:

+* [Web Dev Simplified](https://www.youtube.com/@WebDevSimplified) - followed this site to learn more about react.
 * I used the "Moments" walkthrough project to start with.
 I used the walkthrough codes as a base, and then add my feutures on top of it.
 * Stackoverflow was a big help. could fined wery helpful codes and oldproblems like i hade.
 * I got very good help from my mentor Jubril, and on slack.